minhd-vu/goats/README.md

-# goats
+# gotes
-The greatest note taking tool written in Go(ats)
+The greatest note taking tool written in Go(tes)